YogaClub is a monthly yoga fitness subscription box that delivers high-quality yoga gear to fit your preferences and needs.

-The Cost: Choose from 3 subscription levels: Chakra (2 items for $45.00 per month), Karma (2 premium items for $69.00 per month), or Guru (3 premium items for $79.00 per month).
+The Cost: $79.00 per shipment.
 Cancel anytime.
 Exchanges are easy, and you can always change your preferences via your online account.

 The Products: Quality yoga apparel from recognized brands like Teeki, Onzie, Jala, Manduka, Vestem, Free People, Nux, and more.
 Think leggings, outerwear, bra tops, tees, and other essentials.

 Good to Know: For every box purchased, YogaClub provides a yoga class for a child in need!